Heal and Improve Your Relationships:

 Healing Your Relationships Requires:

 To heal your relationships, you need to first heal yourself.
 To do that, you must awaken to reality and become Self realized.
-Everything in life, is a projection of your internal self.
-Therefore, everything that manifests, is a reflection of you, back to yourself.
-This human dynamic, provides an amazing opportunity for growth as we see in others, what we need to see and heal within ourselves.
-In fact, the more irritation and frustration, we have with another individual, the more we should be paying attention because you wouldn’t be bothered by them at all if you didn’t recognize those same traits within you.
-So instead of pretending that they are the one with the problem, see that you share it so that you can empower yourself to change it.
+Everything in life, is a projection of your internal self, therefore, everything that manifests, is a reflection of you, back to yourself.
+This human dynamic provides an amazing opportunity for growth as we see in others, what we need to see and heal within ourselves.
+In fact, the more irritation and frustration, we have with another individual, the more we should be paying attention, because you wouldn’t be bothered by them at all if you didn’t recognize those same traits within you.
+So instead of pretending that they are the ones with the problem, see that you share it, so that you can empower yourself to change it.

 Reasons to Heal Your Relationships:

-2. Increased empathy and understanding: Healing relationships fosters deeper connections, helping you see things from other people’s perspectives.
+2. Increased empathy and understanding: Healing your relationships fosters deeper connections, helping you see things from other people’s perspectives.
+By realizing that others may have something substantial to add to your life, helps you transcend narcissistic ego driven tendencies.

-3. Personal growth and self-awareness: Reflecting on your relationships can reveal patterns, habits, and areas for personal improvement.
+3. Personal growth and self-awareness: Reflecting on your relationships can reveal patterns, habits, and areas for personal improvement & healing.

-4. Stronger, more resilient bonds: Healing relationships can lead to more meaningful, supportive connections that withstand life’s challenges.
+4. Stronger, more resilient bonds: Healing relationships can lead to deeper, more meaningful, supportive connections that can withstand life’s many challenges.

-5. Your Relationships Mirror You Back To Yourself: Use relationship for it’s true intended purpose which is to see in others, what you need to see and work on within yourself.
+5. Your Relationships Mirror You Back To Yourself: Use relationship for it’s true intended purpose, which is to see in others, what you need to see and work on within yourself.
+It may appear slightly different, but that’s just the ego trying to convince you that you don’t carry some of the same traits.

 Healing the Relationship with Yourself: